 This brings us to adaptation, and the field where I work: coral reef restoration.
 I launched Coral Vita with my friend Gator Halpern in order to provide a scalable means to enact large-scale restoration.
 And we hope that by growing climate change resilient corals en masse, we can not only help preserve reef health but also galvanize hope and inspire people to act to meaningfully protect our planet.

 Coral Vita believes that selling restoration to clients - such as governments, hotels, fishing associations, and the re-insurance industry - that depend on the $30B annual tourism, fisheries, and coastal protection benefits of reefs will help inject the needed capital to help fight off global degradation.
-Our pilot coral farm, which we are over halfway through fundraising for, will be a small-scale facility based at a resort in the Dominican Republic.
-We will restore the local reef attraction while allowing guests and local communities members to participate in the restoration process.
+Our pilot coral farm is a small-scale facility in Freeport, Grand Bahama, built in partnership with the Grand Bahama Port Authority and GB DEVCO.
+The farm serves three purposes: coral production facility to restore local reefs, education center for local communities, and an eco-tourism attraction with experiential opportunities for guests (e.g. adopting or planting corals, touch tanks, and seeing microfragmenting in action).
 From there, we plan to operate a large-scale farm that can service an entire nation’s reefs, with the ultimate vision of managing a global network of farms that can help preserve reef health for future generations.

 I wouldn’t be dedicating my life to this cause if hope for healthier oceans wasn’t viable.
 The journey ahead is not easy.
-The news of dying reefs must serve as an impetus for stakeholders to act to stop killing the reefs that over 500M people depend upon to survive.
+The news of dying reefs must serve as an impetus for stakeholders to act to stop killing the reefs that nearly 1B people depend upon to survive.
 But for those feeling like they are growing and losing hope amidst a sea of sobering and misleading news, search for the term #OceanOptimism on social media to shepherd us all back to the promise of a better world.
 For impactful solutions are now possible, practical, and affordable, made possible by an incredible global community of practitioners working tirelessly make reefs great again.
-And when you're planning your next beach vacation, think about visiting the Dominican Republic: the Coral Vita team looks forward to planting corals with you and your friends sometime soon.
+And when you're planning your next beach vacation, think about visiting Grand Bahama: the Coral Vita team looks forward to planting corals with you and your friends sometime soon.

 Sources: Outside Magazine, Florida Department of Environmental Protection, Huffington Post, Science News